2020s in Australian history: Indigenous relations

 On 11 July 2020, the Victoria State Government announced that it would establish a truth and reconciliation commission for Aboriginal Australians in Victoria, the first ever in Australia, with the terms of reference to be worked out collaboratively.

 The Juukan Gorge cave that was the only inland site in Australia with evidence of continuous human occupation for over 46,000 years, including through the last Ice Age was permanently destroyed by mining company Rio Tinto in May 2020.
 Ministerial consent had been given to expand Rio Tinto's mine in 2013 under WA legislation.
 Prior to its destruction, the cave in Juukan Gorge was a sacred site for the traditional owners of the land, the Puutu Kunti Kurrama and Pinikura (Binigura) peoples.
 After this aroused widespread international media coverage and public outcry, Rio Tinto apologised to the Puutu Kunti Kurrama and the Pinikura peoples for the destruction of the caves and for causing distress.

 On the eve of Australia Day, 2022, the Morrison government announced that it had transferred the Aboriginal flag's copyright to the Commonwealth.
 Prime Minister Morrison said the flag had been "freed" for all Australians to use without asking for permission or the need to pay someone.
 Copyright was originally held by the original designer Harold Thomas, however non-Indigenous company WAM Clothing had bought exclusive rights to the flag in November 2018.

+A 2023 Australian Indigenous Voice referendum was held on 14 October 2023.
+It was unsuccessful, with a majority of voters both nationwide and in all states voting against the proposal.